WittsEnd2/Machine-Learning-For-Trading/README.md

 ## Overview

-This is the code for [this](https://www.youtube.com/watch?v=05NqKJ0v7EE) video on Youtube by Siraj Raval.
-The author of this code is [edwardhdlu](https://github.com/edwardhdlu/q-trader) .
+This is a modification of the code found in this [video](https://www.youtube.com/watch?v=05NqKJ0v7EE) on Youtube by Siraj Raval.
+The author of this code is [edwardhdlu](https://github.com/edwardhdlu/q-trader) and is modified by [mwittner](https://github.com/mwittner2).
 It's implementation of Q-learning applied to (short-term) stock trading.
 The model uses n-day windows of closing prices to determine if the best action to take at a given time is to buy, sell or sit.
+It is currently being modified to represent a portfolio rather than an individual stock, and is also taking into account news, tweets, and other external factors that may or may not affect the stock.

 As a result of the short-term state representation, the model is not very good at making decisions over long-term trends, but is quite good at predicting peaks and troughs.